vitoradsp/vitoradsp/README.md

 ### 👋Hi there, im Vitor, born in 2001.
 I love programming, currently studying.👋
-### 👀 I look foward to become a fullstack dev with programming languages such as python, java script, html and css.
+### 👀 I'm a fullstack developer with programming languages such as python, javascript and typescript.
+### 🌱 I currently work with frameworks such as Django, React and Tailwind.
-### 🌱 I’m currently in college majoring in Analysis and Systems Development
+### 🌱 I’m currently in college, majoring in Analysis and Systems Development.

 <!--
 **vitoradsp/vitoradsp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.